mh-cbon/http-file-store/README.md

 Options

-  --config  | -c   Path to the JSON configuration file --verbose | -v   Enable verbosity pass in the module list to debug.
+  --config  | -c   Path to the JSON configuration file --port    | -p   Port of the CLEAR http server, if no configuration is provided.
+  --verbose | -v   Enable verbosity pass in the module list to debug.

 Config